Astro-Discord-Bot/status-webhooks-handler/README.md

 - In the folder you just downloaded rename the `examples.config.json` file to `config.json`.

-- Open that file and modify the `discord_webhook_id` value (which by default is `454487...`) with the ID of the Discord webhook that you created before (which in the example URL shown above is `815309179048820776`)
+- Open that file and modify the `discord_webhook_id` value (which by default is `454487...`) with the ID of the Discord webhook that you created before (which in the example URL shown above is `815309179048820776` )

-- Now modify the `discord_webhook_token` value by inserting the webhook token of the Discord URL that you created (which in the example above is `dOWoDfsHwTFVVGNvwEp8wwbK0X0XTynxJnmzBrlXDWhd1GYWrcWye2WsRemGM669uCfB`)
+- Now modify the `discord_webhook_token` value by inserting the webhook token of the Discord URL that you created (which in the example above is `dOWoDfsHwTFVVGNvwEp8wwbK0X0XTynxJnmzBrlXDWhd1GYWrcWye2WsRemGM669uCfB` )

-## Hosting this application
+## Subscribing to Astro's Status page with webhooks
 You will need some sort of server to host this nodejs application.
-If you have a VPS then I suppose you know how to get this thing up.
-If you don't instead, I'm gonna guide you trough creating one with Heroku:
-- Head over to [Heroku](https://www.heroku.com) and sign in/up
-- Click `New` in the top-right and then `Create new App`
-- Insert a name and choose a region, then click `Create App`
--
+Once you got this app up and running head over to https://astro-bot.space/status, click `Get Updates` in the top-right, `Webhooks`, insert the application endpoint (for example `http://yourServerIP:8090/` where `8090` is the `server_port` value of the config.json file) and compile the rest of the form.

+## You're done 🎉